 Create Task in Jira environment in my Job

 I use Jira to organize my team tasks.
-It’s web app to create tasks and report time spent on them.
-These tasks can be categorize in projects, thread etc. Unfortunately I can’t create many tasks in one moment.
-As a result if someone want create more than one task can create csv file and import it.
-My alternative is Powershell script with menu to choose project and create many tasks in one moment.
-I don’t have click one by one or create csv.
+It’s a web app to create tasks and report time spent on them.
+These tasks can be categorized in projects, thread etc. Unfortunately, I can’t create many tasks in one moment.
+As a result, if someone wants to create more than one task can create a CSV file and import it.
+My alternative is Powershell script with the menu to choose a project and create many tasks in one moment.
+I don’t have click one by one or create a CSV.
 It’s saving my time for it.
-It’s really helpful to start new project and creating tasks for me and my team.
+It’s really helpful to start a new project and creating tasks for me and my team.

 Count my emails to better organize

-Some users want to count of mails which they received in last month.
-For me I write one script to get all mails from Microsoft Outlook application and count these emails.
-It help me understanding how many mails I received, from who I receive the most mails and then I can create better rules to better productivity (I’m using inbox 0 method)
+Some users want to count of emails which they received in last month.
+For me, I write one script to get all emails from Microsoft Outlook application and count these emails.
+It helps me understanding how many emails I received, from who I receive the most emails and then I can create better rules to better productivity (I’m using “inbox 0” method)

 It was my 3 simple examples of use Powershell for everybody.
 What do you think about these examples?
 If you are using Powershell in everyday work please write in comments.